-- OPSM 3830, Operations Management (3 Hours) - □ MGMT 3850, Entrepreneurship (3 Hours)
+- OPSM 3830, Operations Management (3 Hours) - MGMT 3850, Entrepreneurship (3 Hours)

-A minor in Business Foundations will fulfill the management requirement.
+A Business Foundations minor will fulfill the management requirement.

-This is an unofficial simplified checklist effective fall 2018.
+This is an unofficial simplified checklist effective fall 2019.
 Degree requirements may change.
 You may need elective courses to help reach a minimum of 128 Total Hours and 42 Advanced Hours.
 Check with an advisor.